-VisibleThread wanted to understand how accessible the government’s communication content is.
+VisibleThread wanted to understand the readability of the government’s content.
 And more importantly, is it transparent?

 Analyzing the government’s guidance

-We analyzed the page with VT Readability, and found some pretty sobering statistics.
+We analyzed the page with VT Writer and found some pretty sobering statistics

 73% of the UK population can’t easily read the page